 Important municipal-wide landmarks include the Shrine of Remembrance, the South Melbourne Town Hall and Clarendon Street.
 For Clarendon Street, two key views are identified; to the north and the high-rise built form of Southbank and Melbourne's CBD and to the south along Clarendon Street towards Albert Park.
-Clause 22.06-3 of the Port Phillip Planning Scheme relating to 'Urban Design Policy for Non Residential Development and Multi Unit Residential Development' contains policy and encourages new development to not adversely impact the visual prominence of municipal-wide landmarks.
+Clause 15.01-1L-02 (Urban design of the Port Phillip Planning Scheme relating to 'Landmarks, views and vistas' contains policy and encourages new development to not adversely impact the visual prominence of municipal-wide landmarks.